Florida Learner's Permit Requirements 2026: Fees, Online Testing & Step-by-Step Application

 All new drivers under 18 must get a learner's permit first.

-For Adults (Ages 18 and over): The 4-Hour TLSAE Course (No Permit Required)
+For Adults (Ages 18 and Over): The 4-Hour TLSAE Course (No Permit Required)

 Essential Document Checklist for the DMV

-• Proof of Identity (e.g., U.S. Birth Certificate, valid U.S. Passport).
+• Proof of identity (e.g., U.S. birth certificate or valid U.S. passport).

 • Proof of Social Security number.